wheremyfoodat/felix86/docs/how-to-use.md

 ## Required architecture
 You need either an emulator like QEMU or a board with `rv64gvb`.

+Furthermore, **you need a recent version of Linux like `6.11`**, so that there is vector extension support in signal handlers.

 Any extra extensions might be utilized, but `G` and `V` are mandatory.
 `B` is currently mandatory.
 Eventually it won't be, but currently it is.